fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-11.js %}

 Click [here](http://jsfiddle.net/fusioncharts/hqC87/) to edit the above chart.

-## Configure pivot fill cosmetics
+## Configure Pivot Fill Cosmetics

 Use the following attributes to configure pivot fill cosmetics: